WildernessLabs/Netduino.Foundation/Source/Additional_Peripheral_Libraries/Netduino.Foundation.Servos.Servo/readme.md

-﻿# Servo - Generic Implementation of the Arduino Servo Library
+﻿# Servo - Generic Servo Library

 The `Servo` class provides a method of controlling a servo motor.
-This implementation mimic the Arduino `Servo` class and is provided to aid portability of applications.

 ## Purchasing

-This example uses a generic servo, these are available from a number of suppliers inclufing [Adafruit](www.adafruit.com) and [Sparkfun](www.sparkfun.com).
+This example uses a generic servo, these are available from a number of suppliers including [Adafruit](www.adafruit.com) and [Sparkfun](www.sparkfun.com).

 * [Servo Motor](https://www.sparkfun.com/categories/245)